Deep Single Image Deraining using An Asymetric Cycle Generative and Adversarial Framework: INTRODUCTION

 \section{INTRODUCTION}

-\IEEEPARstart{R}{ain} is a common weather phenomenon, which significantly affects the visibility and performance of many computer vision tasks, such as object detection \cite{Redmon2016} and segmentation \cite{Li2017}.
-In a rainy image, there are two main factors affecting the degradation of visibility: rain streaks and rain accumulation \cite{Hu2019}, \cite{Li2019a}, \cite{Yang2017}.
-Rain accumulation is an atmospheric veiling effect, which is similar to fog.
+Rain is a common weather phenomenon, which significantly affects the visibility and performance of many computer vision tasks, such as object detection \cite{Redmon2016} and segmentation \cite{Li2017}.
+In a rainy image, there are two main factors affecting the degradation of visibility: rain streaks and fog \cite{Hu2019}, \cite{Li2019a}, \cite{Yang2017}.
 Thus, based on the foggy image degradation model \cite{Nayar1999} (i.e., atmospheric degradation model), it can be mathematically modeled for an observed rainy image as \cite{Li2019a}, \cite{Yang2016}:

 where $ I $ is the rainy image, $ t(x) $ is the transmission map and $ A $ is the global atmospheric light of the scene. $ J(x) $ is a clear image, $ R_i $ represents the rain streaks at the $ i $-th layer along the line of sight.
 Therefore, it is necessary to estimate the atmospheric light $ A $ and transmission $ T $ as well as $ R_i $ to use this model to restore $ J $ from rain-fog images through formulation (1).